raspberrypilearning/get-started-pico-w/en/step_4.md

 --- task ---

-Lastly you can replace your `print` with a `return` and then store the returned socket connection as a variable.
+Lastly replace your `print` with a `return` and then store the returned socket connection as a variable.

 --- code ---
 ---